offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * dashed edges represent the synteny blocks (suffix of _t_ denotes arrow end / _h_ denotes opposite end).
  * blue edges represent the gaps between synteny block and chromosome end nodes in the desired genome.
  * red edges represent the gaps between synteny block and chromosome end nodes in the undesired genome.

-Notice that ...

- * each synteny edge node is bound to exactly one red edge, one blue edge, and one synteny edge.
-This is only for synteny edge nodes, not chromosome end nodes.
-For example, node _A\_t_ in the examples above has exactly one of each edge type bound to it.
- * if the synteny edges were removed from the graph, walking nodes while alternating between red and blue edges ultimately ends up forming cycles.
-In the examples above, the circular breakpoint graph_GR has 2 red-blue cycles while the linear breakpoint graph_GR has 3 red-blue cycles.

 The reason for this convention is that it helps conceptualize the algorithms that operate on breakpoint graph_GRs (described further down).
 Ultimately, a breakpoint graph_GR is simply a merged version of the linear diagrams for both the desired and undesired genomes.